chrisnappin/play-recaptcha/docs/index.md

 * [example reCAPTCHA v2 application](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2)

-for a ready-to-use internationalised Scala Play 2.x web application using this module.
+for a ready-to-use internationalised Scala Play 2.x web application using this module, using reCAPTCHA v2 and Invisible reCAPTCHA, with Play Forms and with JavaScript/AJAX.
 You can download this code and run it in Play, or you can follow the instructions below to add this module to an existing web application.

 The play-recaptcha module comes with two APIs:
 * [High Level API](high-level-api.md) - that integrates with Play's Form APIs